remake/kanban-starter/README.md

 ## The Code

-All of the behavior for this app is defined in one file (73 lines of mostly HTML):
+All of the behavior for this app is defined in one file (73 line HTML template):

 * [The app code](pages/app-index.hbs) (app-index.hbs)